Core functions provided by the Safe Children Coalition are:

 The Safe Children Coalition uses a Family Centered Practice approach to engage birth families and give the best possible chance to strengthen the birth family bond and resolve the conflicts that brought the family to us in the first place.

-Steps to Become a Foster or Adopt Parent
+Steps to Become a Foster Parent

 - Satisfy background screening requirements.
 The Safe Children Coalition will assist you with this process.
 Generally you and all your household members must undergo local law, FBI/FDLE and abuse registry clearances to determine eligibility.